 Current research interests

-Molecular mechanisms of leukaemia therapeutics
+Molecular mechanisms of leukaemia therapeutics (anti-leukaemic effects of antimicrobial peptides and their mechanisms of action)

 Orr KS, Shi Z, Brown WM, O'Hagan KA, Lappin TR, Maxwell P, Percy MJ.
 Potential prognostic marker ubiquitin carboxyl-terminal hydrolase-L1 does not predict patient survival in non-small cell lung carcinoma.
 J Exp Clin Cancer Res.
 2011; 30:79.